The Brocks and Scheels of Gammel Estrup

 By PhD Mikael Frausing, The Danish Research Centre for Manorial Studies

-From the Middle Ages to the 20th century manor houses were 'houses of power' in the Danish landscape.
+From the Middle Ages until the 20th century manor houses were 'houses of power' in the Danish landscape.
 At no point during that period was Gammel Estrup ever sold.
 Following the 600-year history of the noble families Brock and Scheel at Gammel Estrup provides us with a unique insight into the ups and downs of the the noble owners of one of Denmark's largest manor houses: a manor house steeped in tradition.

 The Brock Family